Darr3n2GG/Puzzle-Knights-2P-/README.md

-# Puzzle Knights (2P)
+# Puzzle Knights (2P), by Darr3nGG and Bryan-CoderS, Modified by The Coding Redcoat
- Invite your best friend and Go on a puzzling adventure!

-Feel free to send pull requests and issues to improve/fix our game!

-## PRE RELEASE SOON